Affiliate links on Android Authority may earn us a commission. Learn more.

 Logitech is back on the list already with the G903 Lightspeed, a high-end ambidextrous wireless gaming mouse.
-It’s equipped with a Hero 16K sensor, and 10 times the battery life of previous versions.
-You can stay in the action for up to 140 hours with RGB enabled or 180 without it.
+It’s equipped with a Hero 16K sensor and ten times the battery life of previous versions.
+You can stay in action for up to 140 hours with RGB enabled or 180 without it.
 One of the coolest features is the PowerPlay compatibility — you can wirelessly charge while you stay in the game.

-- Pros: Weight tuning, rated for 60 million clicks
+- Pros: Swappable weights, rated for 60 million clicks.

-- Cons: Wired by default, fewer buttons than other options
+- Cons: Right-hand design, fewer buttons than some options.

-While the Rival 600 is wired by default, the cable is a full two meters long so you should have no problems.
-The Rival 600 touches a maximum speed of 350 IPS and with eight-zone RGB you just might feel even faster than that.
-It’s a right-handed mouse by design, so you may want to test your comfort level before you pick one up.
+While the Rival 650 is wireless by default, but you can also try a wired version.
+If you stick with the wired option, you should see about 24 hours of battery life, and 15 minutes of charging will net you 10 hours of power.
+The Rival 650 touches a maximum speed of over 350 IPS, and with built-in RGB, you might feel even faster than that.
+It’s a right-handed mouse by design, so you may want to test your comfort level before picking one up.

 Max DPI: 16,000 | Sensor: Optical | Buttons: 12 | Weight: 130 g | Width: 85 mm | Height: 39 mm | Length: 124 mm

 - Pros: Easy Shift allows for 24 total functions, grippy and dirt-resistant coating.

 - Cons: Right-handed design, can be heavy for some.